-Wash brussel sprouts before cutting.
-Cut brussel sprouts in half and place on oven proof tray.
+Wash brussels sprouts before cutting.
+Cut brussels sprouts in half and place on oven proof tray.

 Sprinkle over olive oil and maple syrup.

-Cut lean ham by dicing it in fine squares as pictured and sprinkle over brussel sprouts.
+Cut lean ham by dicing it in fine squares as pictured and sprinkle over brussels sprouts.

 Sprinkle over breadcrumbs and pine nuts.